Multi-Age Cluster Class: Surrey Multi-Age Cluster Class

 Surrey has four MACC-equipped schools—Berkshire Park Elementary School, Hyland Elementary School, Erma Stephenson Elementary School, and Chantrell Creek Elementary School.
-The maximum amount of students in each class is 20, with gender mix being relatively balanced.
+The maximum number of students in each class is 20, with gender mix being relatively balanced.

 Aspiring MACC students may apply in Grades 4, 5, or 6 to gain admission to the following grade.
 Applicants must be referred by their teachers and undergo a screening process.

 Each Surrey MACC class features an Independent Math program, where students study mathematics with the aid of a textbook at their own pace - meaning there is typically no formal math instruction.
 Students learn via textbook until Grade 9, when some choose to pursue higher-level courses through SAIL.

 Another unique aspect of the Surrey MACC programs are PIPs, or Personal Interest Projects.
 These long-term projects allow students to explore a topic of individual passion and share their learning through a presentation - typically a PowerPoint, although other forms of creative expression are highly encouraged.
 In the Chantrell MACC program, pupils present two PIPs each year: one during Term 2 and the other during Term 3.
-Each presentation usually includes Kahoot quizzes to solidify and reinforce the audience’s new knowledge.
+Each presentation usually includes Kahoot quizzes to solidify and reinforce the audience's new knowledge.

 Surrey is currently in consideration of adding a high school program.